Blow (Beyoncé song): Music video

-Background and synopsis
+Background

 A still from the music video for "Blow" in which Beyoncé is seen dancing a choreography with female dancers.
 Their style has been noted for referencing 1970s and 80s videos.

 The music video for "Blow" was directed by Hype Williams and produced by Tony McGarry.
 It was filmed in September 2013 at the roller skating rink Fun Plex in Houston, Texas which the singer frequently visited during her childhood.
 Beyoncé described the filming of the video as beautiful due to the location and added, "I was really happy to work with him [Williams] again because, growing up, he created the music video for hip-hop artists and R&B artists."
 Todrick Hall served as the choreographer for the video alongside Beyoncé's long-time collaborator Frank Gatson Jr. and Chris Grant.
 During an interview with MTV News, Hall acknowledged the singer's involvement in the filming of the video saying that she would watch the playback of the filmed scenes several times.
 The clip was released on December 13, 2013 to iTunes Store in addition to a clip for every other track on the parent album.
 On November 24, 2014 it was uploaded to the singer's Vevo account.

+Synopsis

-The video features appearances by Beyoncé's sister Solange Knowles, her background dancers, including French dancing duo Les Twins, and her all-female band.
+The video features appearances by Beyoncé's younger sister Solange, her background dancers, including French dancing duo Les Twins, and her all-female band.
 Houston-located rapper Nosaprise also makes a cameo appearance.
 The video opens with Beyoncé and her sister riding lowrider bicycles, getting to a roller rink where several people are already gathered.
 Shots of people roller-skating inside the rink with disco balls hanging from the ceiling follow.
 The singer is then seen performing a dance with several background dancers as they hold rollers in their hands and enter a place called "Roller City USA".
 Beyoncé starts skating and performing dance moves in slow-motion with several of her dancers dressed in shorts and T-shirts.
 Several scenes which are shot in bright black light follow as Beyoncé performs another dance sequence along with her dancers on their rollers.
 The second, more uptempo part of the song starts and the singer is seen arriving with a vehicle in front of a place called "Cherry".
 She dances atop the car and dances with her background band as they play the song on their keytars.
 As the song progresses, smoke starts appearing out of the car and on the scene where she is with her band.
 During the end of the video, Beyoncé and her sister are seen going away on the same path by which they came.
 Close-up shots of Beyoncé lip-syncing the song are intertwined in the video with her lips covered with a shiny lipstick.